LefisCorp/TGN-Bot/README.md

 The project depends on `discord.js`, `better-sqlite3`, `dotenv`, and `node-schedule`.[cite:2]

+## Permissions

+TGN-Bot does not need Administrator access.
+The minimum useful permissions are:

+- View Channels.
+- Send Messages.
+- Embed Links.
+- Read Message History.
+- Use Application Commands.

+This bot utilises a member cleanup feature, so it also needs the Server Members Intent enabled in the Discord Developer Portal.
+Channel-specific permissions can still override server-wide settings, so if a command or alert does not work in one channel, check that channel’s overrides as well.

 ## Add the bot to a server

 To use TGN-Bot in a Discord server: